ianmaclarty/amulet/doc/misc.md

 Loads the Lua script in `filename` and returns a function that, when called, will run the script.
+If the file doesn't exist `nil` is returned.

 ### am.load_string(filename) {#am.load_string .func-def}

-Loads `filename` and returns its contents as a string.
+Loads `filename` and returns its contents as a string or `nil` if the file wasn't found.

 # Performance stats